Saving Taxes!

 Syndicate Bank | 6% – 6.80% | 6.50% – 7.30% |

-If you are comfortable making regular investments, you can also look towards investing in mutual fund SIPs.
-A SIP or Systematic Investment Plan uses your monthly deposit amounts to invest in mutual funds that return a higher interest rate than normal RD schemes.
-On average, a SIP would provide returns at 12%-18%, which is significantly higher than RD.
+If you're comfortable with regular investments, consider mutual fund SIPs.
+A SIP (Systematic Investment Plan) invests your monthly deposits in mutual funds, offering higher returns than traditional RD schemes.
+On average, SIPs provide returns of 12%-18%, significantly higher than RDs.

 Similar to other personal tax-saving and investment instruments, recurring deposit schemes also attract taxes.
 A TDS of 10% is deducted on the returns accrued from an RD if the total interest exceeds Rs.10,000 in a single financial year.
 Compare this to the SIP scheme, and you can see that SIPs are more beneficial for the long term.
 Since long-term gains from equity are tax-free, any SIP which invests in ELSS (Equity Linked Mutual Funds) is also tax-free after one year.